 You may be surprised to find that group members take a different meaning from your work than what you’d intended.
 Or that what resonates with some members doesn’t work for others.
 So, what should you do?
 Consider all feedback and then decide which suggestions you feel would most improve your written piece.

 When it comes to giving feedback, remember your role.
 Though it may be tempting to correct errors with your red pen, you’re not the Grammar Police.
+Often times this is looked down upon in writers’ groups unless specifically asked for.
 Instead, focus on how the writing affects you as a reader and offer suggestions regarding bigger concepts like meaning, development, and organization.

 The goal of your writing group is to help one another with writing through constructive criticism, which means giving actionable feedback in an encouraging tone.
 Basically, try giving the kind of feedback you’d like to receive: compliments on what works well and specific explanations of issues with suggestions for improvement.